 One of the reasons for the creation of this category as a group of groups was that Asian Americans wanted to be enumerated rather than being lumped together as “other.”

 There are ambiguities about the boundaries of Asian or Pacific Islander.
-Are Aboriginal Australians “Pacific Islanders” or their distinct “race”?
+Are Aboriginal Australians “Pacific Islanders” or their own distinct “race”?
 Are the inhabitants of the Philippine Islands and Indonesia “Pacific Islanders” or “Asians”?
 Many people in southeast Asia may be classified as “Malay.”
 They are all lumped in the “Asian” category in the US.

 What about Central Asians?
 Where exactly is the boundary between White/European and Asian in terms of Eurasian Ancestry?
 At one point, the boundary was Western Europe, and people from the Middle East were classified as Oriental/Asian.

 The large majority of people in this category do not use it to describe themselves.
 Instead they prefer an ethnic or national identity such as Hmong or Chinese or Chinese American or Indian/Desi.
-(Desi is the informal Indian term for a person from India.
-I know Indians use it for themselves, but I don’t know whether it is appropriate for a non-Indian to just start using it.)
-There are many people who object to even thinking of this as a group because the people in this category are so diverse in their language, cultural backgrounds, and physical appearance.

 “Asian American” is a primary self-identity of some 3rd+ generation people (mostly of Chinese and Japanese descent) who have little or no real cultural tie to their ancestors’ homelands and, like European Americans, are culturally and linguistically integrated into the United States but, unlike Whites, experience racism.
 We will study how the Asian American identity was fostered by the Vincent Chin case in the 1980s, when Vincent Chin was beaten to death by White men who thought he was Japanese.

 “Asian American” is also used as an umbrella term of political unity and coalition among people of different Asian ethnic backgrounds.
 API (Asian and Pacific Islander) is the preferred term if one is being inclusive of Pacific Islanders.
+Or APIDA.

-One issue that is important to all Asian Americans born in the US and especially those whose parents were born in the US, is constantly being treated as a foreigner in their own country.
+One issue that is important to all Asian Americans (or more broadly APIDA) born in the US and especially those whose parents were born in the US, is constantly being treated as a foreigner in their own country.
 While White children of immigrants and even White immigrants can pass easily into being treated as “just American,” Asians have historically been subject to hostility and exclusion and been called “unassimilable.”
 Today, Asian Americans repeatedly experience being asked “where are you from?”
 Even when the answer is “Milwaukee” or “New York” they get the insulting follow-up “No, where are you REALLY from?”
 And are complimented on how good their English is.
 These “other-izing” experiences reinforce a racial identity as Asian American.

 Because of recent immigration patterns, many Asian Americans are the children of immigrants or migrated themselves as children.
 Young people from immigrant families typically have strong ties to their parents’ immigrant communities even as they also see themselves as American.
 They often view themselves as negotiating two cultural worlds.